adityaponnada/adityaponnada.github.io/_pages/projects.md

         User modeling of new music listening
       </p>
       <p markdown="1" style="margin: 0;">
         How do users stream new music?
 Developed ML models predicting user interactions with [new music](https://artists.spotify.com/new-releases) recommendations, including genre success forecasting, taste classification, and user segmentation.
-Key findings revealed genre popularity drives repeat listens, distinct tastes for new vs. older music, consistent new music listening diet, and user segments receptive to new recommendations.
+Key findings revealed genre popularity drives repeat listens, distinct tastes for new vs. older music, consistent new music listening diet, and user segments that are most receptive to new recommendations.
 These insights informed A/B tests on Spotify Home, achieving ~XX% improvements in music discovery.
 [Read more](https://research.atspotify.com/2024/05/how-do-people-stream-newly-released-music/)
       </p>
     </div>
   </div>